Open VPN EdgeRouter: A Practical Guide to Securely Connecting Your Network

 Conclusion notice

 Note: This guide intentionally omits a concluding section, keeping the focus on actionable steps, nuanced configurations, and troubleshooting tips so you can implement OpenVPN on EdgeRouter quickly and safely.
-Vpn to change location: how to use a VPN to change your location for streaming, privacy, and security

 If you want to supplement your setup with a top-tier consumer VPN service for devices you don’t want to manage locally, NordVPN’s current deal is hard to ignore 77% off + 3 months free.
 For more details, see the introduction’s affiliate note.